 The biggest risk of food poisoning is dehydration resulting from vomiting and diarrhea.
 Ingesting too much liquid at once can trigger your gastrointestinal tract to expel it again, so the trick is to take small sips of fluids every 10-15 minutes.

-This is similar to how we recommend treating someone with a stomach virus and in this video (at 45 seconds) Roy covers what fluids to drink.
+This is similar to how we recommend treating someone with a stomach virus and in this post Roy covers what fluids to drink.
 My personal favorite is water with mineral rich sea salt.

 Baby Your Belly